Lucylucy712/Data_Structure_With_Python/data structure/Ch2 Objected-Oriented Programming.md

 - Functions:
       - lowercase
       - multiple words are combined by underscores (e.g., `make_payment`)
-      - If the function's purpose is to return a value, it should be a noun to describe the value
+      - If the function's purpose is to return a value, it should be a noun to describe the value (e.g., `sqrt` rather than `calculate_sqrt`

+- Names:
+      - lowercase noun for an individual object
+      - A constant should be represented using all captial letters with underscores toseparapte words (e.g., `MAX_SIZE`)

+### Testing